shafeequeom/AttendanceTracker/README.md

 # AttendanceTracker
-An attendance tracking system using VueJS with Flask with facial detection using Tensorflow (face-api)
+An attendance tracking system using VueJS with Flask with facial detection using Tensorflow (face-api).

 Note:- Design is inspired from Museum of the Future official website.